ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 DOCUMENTATION

-Being remote means that there s nobody sitting next to you to answer questions, but that doesn t mean the questions go away. ose questions still get asked, only now social context is lost and so perhaps the question goes unanswered for a while.
+Being remote means that There'snobody sitting next to you to answer questions, but that doesn t mean the questions go away. ose questions still get asked, only now social context is lost and so perhaps the question goes unanswered for a while.
 Or, rather than holding questions until the other person takes a break, now they get asked immediately, prompting various kinds of notifications and distracting from focus work.
 Having a robust set of internal documentation with an effective search feature can speed up time-to-answer and reduce the number of one-on-one context switches that become barriers to getting work done.

 ASYNCHRONOUS WORK